There are a lot of reasons why your AC system freezes up.

 Dusty evaporator coil—Throughout the seasons, the evaporator coil becomes dirty and causes troubles much like a dusty filter.
 You’ll gradually get lower airflow until your unit freezes or halts cooling.
 You’ll need to get in touch with Donelson Air Service Experts to fix the problem.

 Malfunctioning blower motor or relay—A blower motor going at an incorrect speed or not turning on at all can lead to freezing.
 It may also be sporadic, running at maximum speed and decelerating after it heats up.
 Or a relay could cause it to run one time and not the subsequent time.
 In either state, you will need to get in touch with Donelson Air Service Experts to fix the issue.

-Requesting regular AC maintenance or heat pump maintenance can help you avoid this malfunction.
+Requesting regular AC maintenance can help you avoid this malfunction.
 Our professionals will thoroughly check and clean your unit, which typically allows us to pinpoint minor troubles before they turn into huge issues.